You can get tax relief on private pension contributions worth up to 100% of your annual earnings.

 You still automatically get tax relief at 20% on the first £2,880 you pay into a pension each tax year (6 April to 5 April) if both of the following apply to you:

-- you don’t pay Income Tax, eg because you’re on a low income
+- you don’t pay Income Tax, for example because you’re on a low income

 - your pension provider claims tax relief for you at a rate of 20% (relief at source)